Media articles

 "My special wish is that this be not just a museum in the classic sense but a classroom, a playroom, a zoo and a garden where children's imagination can stretch from the past to a future and where nature is their greatest passion.
 I also hope that this place will be a centre where researchers, students and scholars can meet in a creative environment to provoke, stimulate and inspire."
 Victor's museum has everything from ancient kitchen implements and agricultural tools to furniture, religious paraphernalia, musical instruments and ancient modes of transport.
 Many of the items in the museum speak - volumes about the skill and intelligence of our ancestors.
 Says Victor, "all these items only prove how self-sufficient and sensitive our ancestors were, using material from their surroundings.
 Today we are completely dependent"

 Many a times contradicting the popular 'susegado Goans', an item like the 'cud' only proves that our ancestors led hardworking and busy lives.
 "If you look at some of these items, It only goes to show that our ancestors were anything but susegado.
 Take the crab cud or the crab catcher.
-Our forefathers never had the time to sit and throw in a fishing line into the Mandovi River like we see people doing today.
+Our forefathers never had the time to sit and throw in a fishing line into the Mandovi River

-They used to leave this trap and comeback the next day".
+They used to leave this trap and

 Though Victor's museum is a relatively new concept, collecting traditional Goan implements is not new to him at all.
 "As a child I would find the neglected and untouched corners of people's houses like the storeroom and the loft, to be stores of treasure.
 My fascination with these discarded and broken things persisted even after they were considered obsolete." ' The idea of a museum didn't enter Victor's mind until last year on, October 29, when an old gentleman visited him during the Save Goa Abhiyan time.
 He walked around Victor's house and saw a part of his collection lying around.
 "The wordsthat then came out of his mouth • made my skin crawl," says Victor.
 The old gentleman said "Ami fokot ulovpak, tuvem korun dakoilem"(We just talk, you have done it and shown us) It was after hearing those words that I realized the worth of my collection."